DSM-fudan/Dumpy/README.md

 3. SAX table are strongly recommended to be built before building the whole index.
 It benefits all types of indexes.

+4. SIMD techinques are important for DTW distance.
+But if your machine doesn't support that or you don't want to use this, just comment the compile command on CMakeList.txt `haswell` and all the codes that use AVX2 commands.
+Note that all SIMD functions in our repo have a corresponding SISD version.

 ## Datasets

 The datasets we used in the paper (Rand, DNA, ECG, Deep) are now in OneDrive.